kliem84/Cash-Register/README.md

 # Cash-Register
-Made a graphic interface using event programming that simulates a cash register
+Made a graphic interface using event programming and Qt that simulates a cash register (in french)